Inpatients

 You will have received a letter to tell you when you need to come to hospital and where you should go.

-You’ll need to arrange for your own transport to get to the hospital.
-If this isn’t possible, or you think you will need some help, you may be eligible for the Patient Transport Service, operated by North West Ambulance Service.
+If this is not possible, or if you need some help, you may be eligible for the Patient Transport Service, operated by North West Ambulance Service.

 When you arrive on the ward, you will be welcomed and shown to your bed.
 Please note that single rooms are limited and are often allocated based on clinical need.